SERIES > Innocent Devil's Harem

 the criminals.
 However, I also knew that it might raise suspicion if someone

-made the connection that all the incidents where I’d helped happened to be my
+made the connection that all the incidents when I’d helped happened to be her

-sister’s cases.
-Thus, to avoid that outcome, I only got involved in the
+cases.
+Thus, to avoid that outcome, I only got involved in the situations that

-situations that were exceptionally upsetting for my older sister, usually
+were exceptionally upsetting for my unconventional roommate, usually involving

 killer cases where the victims wouldn’t survive without intervention.